SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 be installed.

 It is beyond the scope of this documentation to explain the complete setup of an ActiveMQ broker.
-However, since scvsmaglog uses the STOMP protocol to send messages to the broker it is essential to add the following line to configuration of the ActiveMQ broker.
+However, since sceewlog uses the STOMP protocol to send messages to the broker it is essential to add the following line to configuration of the ActiveMQ broker.